innogames/serveradmin/README.rst

 ===========

 Serveradmin is central server database management system of InnoGames.
-It has HTTP web interface and HTTP JSON API.
-The documentation is available under `docs/ <docs>`_ including installation instructions.
+It has a HTTP web interface and a HTTP JSON API.
+Check out `the documentation

-Python 3.4+ is required to run the server.
-Required Python modules are listed in the `Pipfile <Pipfile>`_.
-The client still supports Python 2.7 in addition to Python 3.4+.
+<https://serveradmin.readthedocs.io/en/latest/>`_  or watch `this FOSDEM 19
+talk <https://archive.org/details/youtube-nWuisFTIgME>`_ for a deepdive how InnoGames works with serveradmin.

 License
 -------